ElKosto/NLS-Class/README.md

 # NLS-Class
-A class written on python to solve NLS equation
+A class written on python to solve NLS equation.
+Contains two types of solvers: Fourier split step and ODES based.